 The lower court order barred the use of chemical or projectile munitions, such as tear gas, pepper balls, flash-bang grenades, rubber bullets, pepper or oleoresin capsicum spray, and other less-lethal weapons.

-The 2-1 panel decision, issued on Wednesday, intervenes in two separate federal cases, with two Trump-appointed judges, Kenneth Lee and Eric Tung, granting the Trump administration's emergency motions for administrative stays.
+The 2-1 panel decision, issued on Wednesday, intervenes in two separate federal cases, with two Trump-appointed judges, Kenneth Lee and Eric Tung, granting the Trump administration administrative stays.
 Judge Ana De Alba dissented.

-On March 9, US District Court Judge Michael Simon issued a preliminary injunction barring federal law enforcement officers from deploying less-lethal crowd control munitions on protesters, unless there is an "imminent threat" to officer safety.
+On March 9, US District Court Judge Michael Simon issued a preliminary injunction barring federal law enforcement officers from deploying less-lethal rounds on protesters, unless there is an "imminent threat" to officer safety.
+This includes chemical or projectile munitions, such as tear gas, pepper balls, flash-bang grenades, rubber bullets, pepper or oleoresin capsicum spray, and other less-lethal weapons.
 The ruling followed a three-day evidentiary hearing, in which Judge Simon sided with a group of Antifa-affiliated protesters in Dickinson v Trump.

-The plaintiffs, led by Jack Dickinson, also known as the "Portland Chicken," claimed that federal officers were violating their First Amendment rights through the use of crowd control measures, which were meant to have a "chilling" effect and discourage demonstrators from returning to the ICE facility.
+The plaintiffs, led by Jack Dickinson, also known as the "Portland Chicken," claimed that federal officers were violating their First Amendment rights through the "unlawful" use of crowd control measures, which were meant to have a "chilling" effect on demonstrators to discourage them from returning to the ICE facility to protest, thus violating their rights through "retaliatory animus."

 Since June 2025, the Portland ICE facility has been the site of clashes between federal officers and anti-ICE agitators, many of whom have a nexus to the Antifa terrorist organization.
 The facility has been the target of violent breaches and arson attacks, resulting in hundreds of arrests.
 More than 30 protesters have received serious federal charges, and some of them are facing decades in prison.
 Many have already been convicted.

-The appeals court decision also applies to a preliminary injunction issued by Judge Amy Baggio on behalf of REACH, a nonprofit organization that owns Grays Landing, the apartment building across the street from the ICE facility.
+The appeals court's decision also applies to a preliminary injunction issued by Judge Amy Baggio on behalf of REACH, a nonprofit organization that owns Grays Landing, an apartment building across the street from the ICE facility.
 REACH sued the federal government on behalf of residents, asking the Court to prohibit federal officers from using tear gas.

 The Ninth Circuit Court of Appeals has grouped the two cases together.
 Oral arguments will be heard on April 7.